cbellone/cbellone.github.io/content/blogs/2023-08-17-devoxx-registration.md

 ### Technical Perspective

 We have proven that we are on the right path for delivering a smooth experience even under big loads.
+Since the very beginning we have chosen a simple design and delegated as much work as possible to the database, and this has proven to be a good choice for scalability and performance.

 However, we will start a code review to optimize the reservation phase.
 The goal is to minimize errors under load and improve performances.
 In addition to that, we have received a couple of technical feedback which are now marked as [issues](https://github.com/alfio-event/alf.io/issues) on our GitHub repo.